ufs-community/ufs-weather-model/doc/UsersGuide/source/InputsOutputs.rst

 Inputs and Outputs
 *************************

-The ufs-weather-model can be configured as one of several applications, from a single component model atmosphere model to a fully coupled model with multiple earth system components (atmosphere, ocean, sea-ice and mediator).
+The ufs-weather-model can be configured as one of several applications, from a single component atmosphere model to a fully coupled model with multiple earth system components (atmosphere, ocean, sea-ice and mediator).
 Currently the supported configurations are:

 .. _UFS-applications: